 This may not be a task you are expecting to see in May but they still need a little bit of attention.
 I included them in my March and April task lists.
 If you are lucky you will still have some spring bulbs in flower so enjoy them.
 As the bulbs finish make sure you remove the dead flower heads so that all the energy goes back into the bulb to produce more beautiful flowers next spring.
 Do not cut off any of the foliage as the bulb needs it to prepare for next spring.
 You can remove the foliage as it dies back naturally.

-These are two of my tulips that are still blooming.
+These are three of my tulips that are still blooming.

 5) Weeding in May